 Integrated Cardiovascular Function

-- To investigate mechanisms of left ventricular (LV) dyssynchrony and develop better methods for selecting patients for cardiac resynchronization therapy (CRT).
+- To investigate mechanisms of left ventricular (LV) dyssynchrony and develop better methods for selecting patients for CRT.

 - To investigate mechanisms of LV diastolic dysfunction and to develop better diagnostic methods of diastolic heart failure.

-- To investigate right ventricular function in patients with congenital abnormalities which involve the right ventricule.
+- To investigate right ventricular function in patients congenital abnormalities which involve the right ventricle.